1tsp (5g)jalapeño - chopped; seeds removed (optional; may also reduce or increase amount depending on how spicy you want it)

 ⅓cup(79ml)water - as needed to thin out consistency

 Preheat oven to 350°F and line a large baking sheet with parchment paper or a silicone baking mat.

-Place sweet potatoes on baking sheet and bake for 40 minutes, or until tender.
+Place sweet potatoes on baking sheet and bake for 40-50 minutes, or until tender and somewhat dried out.